-Importing your business data into a web map is a great place to start assigning accountability by territory.
+Import business data into a web map to assign accountability by territory.

-Once you’ve established sales territory boundaries and started to discuss these issues with your sales group you’ll have more ideas about how you can manage sales territories in your particular business using a web map.
+Once you’ve established sales territory boundaries and started to discuss these issues with your sales group, you’ll generate more ideas about how to manage sales territories in your particular business using business mapping.
 Other uses of Map Business Online for sales management include:

-- General resource management – Clearly display where all of your resources, stores, or sales associates are located based on imported addresses (not real-time).
+- General Resource Management – Clearly display where all of your resources, stores, or sales associates are located based on imported addresses.

-- Share map views – Embed compelling maps in presentations, push interactive map URLs to your constituents, or print large format wall maps to communicate key business objectives.
+- Share Business Maps – Embed compelling maps in presentations, push interactive map URLs to your constituents, or print large format wall maps to communicate key business objectives.

-- Display customers – Import a list of customers and prospects and display them on the map.
-Color code and syMap Business Onlinelize by status type or label data points with five key attributes.
+- Visualize Customers – Import a list of customers and prospects and display them on the map.
+Color code and symbolize by status type or label data points with five key attributes.

-- Zip code maps – Create territories by zip code or county, add Census demographic data.
+- Build Zip Code Maps – Create territories by zip code or county, add Census demographic data.
 Export lists to CSV and Excel files.

-- Sales trip planning – Select customer or prospects within a radius of a starting point.
+- Sales Planning – Select customer or prospects within a radius of a starting point.
 Achieve efficient, multi-stop and optimized vehicle routing for up to forty stops per route.